ethanwhite/spectralmatch/docs/formats_and_requirements.md

 Additionally, all rasters should:

+ - Be a `.tif` file
  - Have overlap which represents the same data in each raster
- - Have a consistant spectral profile
+ - Have a consistent spectral profile

 ## Regression Parameters File
 Regression parameters can be stored in a `json` file which includes: